itay-grudev/borg-backup-service/README.md

 ## License

-This code is based on the article by (https://blog.andrewkeech.com/posts/170718_borg.html)[Andrew Keech] and is distributed under the terms of the GNU GPL v3.
+This code is based on the article by [Andrew Keech](https://blog.andrewkeech.com/posts/170718_borg.html) and is distributed under the terms of the GNU GPL v3.

 Copyright Itay Grudev 2018-.